-properly present in accordance with Schedule 12 of the Local Government Finance Act 1992 and directions made thereunder by the Scottish Ministers the receipts and

-- payments of the account for the year ended 31 March 2013 and the balance held at that date - have been prepared in accordance with Schedule 12 of the Local Government Finance Act 1992 and directions made thereunder by the Scottish Ministers.
+- properly present in accordance with Schedule 12 of the Local Government Finance Act 1992 as amended by Schedule 13 of the Local Government etc. (Scotland) Act 1994 and directions made thereunder by the Scottish Ministers the receipts and payments of the account for the year ended 31 March 2015 and the balances held at that date; and - have been prepared in accordance with the requirements of Schedule 12 of the local Government Finance Act 1992 and directions made thereunder by the Scottish Ministers.